SoftSimu/CellSim3D/documentation.md

   Use Lees Edwards boundary condition (LEbc)
 + "useRigidBoxZ"

-  have Rigid walls in Z direction
+  have Rigid walls in the Z direction
 + "useRigidBoxY"::Boolean

-  have Rigid walls in Y direction
+  have Rigid walls in the Y direction
 + "useRigidBoxX"

-  have Rigid walls in X direction
+  have Rigid walls in the X direction

  allCMsPin[i].x < 1.5 #?